 According to research, 40–90% of horses have gastric ulcers, and those who compete in specific sports, such as racing, are more likely to get them.
 And doctors prescribe them omeprazole when they have ulcers.
 Can You Give Human Omeprazole To Horses?

 Yes, you can!
 Your horses are allowed to have human omeprazole to prevent their acid reflux or heartburn as well as ulcers.
 You can treat them with omeprazole, so digestive problems can be corrected.

-And Today I would like to share with you about the signs, when your horse need omeprazole, and how much can you allowed to give them.
+And Today I would like to share with you about the signs when your horse needs omeprazole, and how much can you allowed to give them.
 So let’s start!